loomio/loomio-docs/policy/src/security/index.md

 **LOOMIO.NZ**

-Loomio.nz is a service running on Amazon Web Services (AWS) datacenters in Sydney, Australia.
+loomio.nz is a service running on Amazon Web Services (AWS) datacenters in Sydney, Australia.

 This service is available only on request and approved for use for New Zealand Government data processing.